finos/architecture-as-code/cli/DEVELOPER_GUIDE.md

 ### Everyone else

-  1. Install Node v20.18.1 (use `nvm` to manage Node versions if needed).
-The `canvas` package we use does not seem to be compatible with later versions of node.
+  1. Install Node v21.7.3 (use `nvm` to manage Node versions if needed).
+The `canvas` package we use does not currently seem to be compatible with node v22+.
   1. Make sure `libuuid.so` is installed (`ldconfig -p | grep libuuid`) and install it if not (instructions will depend on your OS).
   1. Clone the git repo and `cd` into the directory
   1. Run the following: